United Methodist opportunities at AMBS

 Master of Divinity for United Methodist students

 - Program of study.
-United Methodist students who want to prepare for licensing follow an 80-credit-hour program of study through AMBS that includes five courses (15 credit hours) from Garrett-Evangelical.
+United Methodist students who want to prepare for licensing follow an 80-credit-hour program of study through AMBS that includes six courses (15 credit hours) from Garrett-Evangelical.
 These courses constitute a United Methodist Certificate and focus on mission, evangelism, worship and United Methodist history and theology.
 They are frequently taught online or as short-term intensives.

 - Financial aid.
 You’ll pay tuition and fees to each institution from which you are taking classes.
 AMBS offers generous need-based financial aid and will award you the maximum amount for which you qualify based on the combined load from both seminaries.

 - Scholarships.
 AMBS has established a scholarship specifically for United Methodists.
 Each year, up to two UMC students can receive a scholarship of $3,000 per academic year.
 Apply by April 1.
 Learn more